Vought F4U Corsair (1940)

 Fleet Air Arm Corsairs Mk.I-V in combat

-They involved the 1841st and 1842nd Corsair Squadrons from the aircraft carrier Formidable.
-It should be noted that there were no encounters between Korsair fighters and German fighters during this operation.
-In parallel with the combat debut in Europe, the use of British F4Us in the Pacific began.
-The first operation was carried out on April 19, 1944, when aircraft from 1830 and 1833 squadrons escorted Barracudas to attack the port of Sabank on the island of Sumatra.
-During the attack on an industrial facility on January 24, 1945, the Corsairs destroyed 13 Japanese Ki-44 fighters.
+NAS 1841 and 1842 were formed for the aircraft carrier Formidable.
+There were no encounters between Corsairs and German fighters in their first operations in Norway.
+In parallel with the combat debut in Europe, British F4Us started service with the Eastern Fleet, and later the British Pacific Fleet.
+The first eastern operation started April 19, 1944, with NAS 1830 and NAS 1833 escorting Barracudas to attack Sabang, Sumatra.
+They wrecked and industrial facility on January 24, 1945, and Corsairs shoot down 13 Japanese Ki-44 fighters.

 RNZAF Corsairs